 Diatomaceous Earth is very effective against soft boiled pests like whiteflies, caterpillars, snails, slugs, aphids, thrips, root maggots, etc. A side effect of this method is DE may kill the beneficial insects as well.

-If you want to kill ground dwelling pests, you should apply the product to the soil and if you wish to kill other pests, you need to apply it to the foliage.
+If you want to kill ground dwelling pests, you should apply the product to the soil and if you wish to kill other pests, you need to apply it to the foliage, according to an IPM in South Africa.
 The best time to use the product is in early mornings when the leaves are wet from the rain.
 You can also use it after a rain.

 Neem is a very useful insecticide that can act as a repellent, poison and a deterrent to feeding.
 It also sterilizes several insect species and can slow or stop the growth cycle of some insects.
 Neem which comes from India can be used as a soil drench or foliar spray.
 It can kill a wide variety of pests like loopers, thrips, whiteflies, aphids and mealy bugs.